codyduong/EECS-348-Project/docs/meetings/TEMPLATE.md

 <!--
-This is the TEMPLATE for taking meeting notes

-Some parts are filled out.
+DELETE THIS REMINDER (LINES 2-5): This is the TEMPLATE for taking meeting notes Some parts are filled out.
 Note that anything in brackets is a placeholder, and should be replaced with described information

-REVISION 1
+USING REVISION 1.1
 -->

 <!--